wgdetective/interview-task/README.md

 Rest application for library.

-1) As a User, I want to get list of available books
+1) As a User, I want to get list of all books
-2) As a User, I want to book some books
+2) As a User, I want to reserve some books
+3) As a User, I want to get list of available books
-3) As a User, I want to list of books that was booked by me
+4) As a User, I want to list of books that was reserved by me

+For PoC let's use one of listed below data sources, but in future database will be used as datasource for books.

 ### Additional requirements: